Microsoft PC Manager

-Microsoft PC Manager is a free utility designed to help keep a Windows PC running smoothly system optimization and performance management tool developed by Microsoft.
+Microsoft PC Manager is a free utility developed by Microsoft to help keep a Windows PC running smoothly by providing system optimization and performance management tools.
 It is designed to help users maintain the efficiency and performance of their PCs by offering various features that clean up unnecessary files, optimize system settings, and improve security.
-Microsoft PC Manager was released for Windows 10 and Windows 11.
-The app has a tool for running process management, conduct repair, cleanup and also making changes to settings such as, controversially, provide assistance to at once switch to Bing, Edge and other Microsoft applications under the guise of "Restore default apps".
+Microsoft PC Manager is available for Windows 10 and Windows 11.
+The app has tools to run process management, conduct repairs, perform cleanup, and make changes to settings, including, controversially, assisting users in switching to Bing, Edge and other Microsoft applications under the guise of "Restore default apps."